Discounts and Exemptions

 - Property Not Assessed – Personal property not assessed and subject to ad valorem taxation under RCW title 84.

 - Public Schools – Public schools who pay a per student stipend are exempt from the benefit charge.

 - Entities with Contract for Service – Entities who contract for service with the RFA are exempt from the benefit charge.

 Non-profits, governmental entities and school districts are not automatically exempt from the Benefit Charge.

 ISO Ratings and the Fire Service

 The Insurance Service Office (ISO) is a third party independent agency that provides statistical information on risk and evaluates fire department, water department and communications systems.
 It rates the results on a national scale from one to ten (one being the best and highest).
 According to ISO, its Public Protection Classification Program (PPC) plays an important role in the underwriting process with insurance companies.
-Most U.S. insurers report that the PPC information is used in their decision-making process when deciding what business to cover, what coverages to offer or prices to charge for personal or commercial property insurance.
-With a Class 3 rating (the rating the RFA community holds), many insurance providers give a discount on annual insurance premiums for residences and businesses.
+Most U.S. insurers report that the PPC information is used in their decision-making process when deciding what businesses to cover, what coverages to offer, and what prices to charge for personal or commercial property insurance.